vanzytay/pytorch_sentiment_rnn/readme.md

 # Sentiment Analysis with Pytorch [WIP]

-UPDATE/NOTE: Hi all, I do not work on this repository anymore!
-Please use at your own discretion.
+**UPDATE/NOTE: Hi all, I do not work on this repository anymore!
+Please use at your own discretion since I would consider it strongly deprecated.
 In fact, this was just me testing Pytorch when it first came out.
 As I fundamentally code in TF, I wouldn't be able to answer any questions on this repo.
 Plus, I coded this about more than a year ago.
-Thanks!
+Thanks!**

 Pytorch Example For Aspect-based Sentiment Analysis with RNN / GRUs / LSTMs on SemEval 2014.